I think I am done here.

 I was born on the banks of Millers River in Massachusetts.

 I hot footed it to the central coast of California when I was seventeen.

-I have been in Portland for twenty years.
+I have been in Portland for twenty one years.

 I have had profoundly memorable lives in each of these places.

-I mention the relationships because they speak to my lack of dating experience.
-I believe I have something of a blind spot when it comes to differentiating the cues suggesting - "hey, let's wrap this up" or "hey, this is a bunch of fun, let's do it again' or "this is a bunch of fun, but we should blow this pop stand and go get our knickers in a knot' I am just a little dumb here.
+I believe I have something of a blind spot when it comes to differentiating the cues suggesting - "hey, let's wrap this up" or "hey, this is a bunch of fun, let's do it again' or "this is a bunch of fun, but we should blow this pop stand and go get our knickers in a knot.'

 If I have all of the information I need to make informed decisions, I am OKeh with just about anything.

 I will borrow your fire wood and steal your humor.

 I tell good stories.

 You'd be interested in a mid-night picnic atop Rocky Butte?